convox-legal/console-terms/terms.md

 a valid payment card that you have the right to use.
 You must keep your payment details up-to-date via Convox Console.

+Upon selecting a paid Service Plan, Convox will immediately charge your payment card the monthly Dollar amount for the Service Plan.
+While that Service Plan remains selected, Convox will charge your payment card again at the end of each month-long period.

 You can change your Service Plan at any time via Convox Console.
 Convox will not refund any payment you have already made for a paid Service Plan you disable.